worldflora/wfo-docs/docs/manual/rhakhis.md

 title: Rhakhis Technical Manual
 ---

 This is the jumping off point for technical documentation for the Rhakhis application aimed at system administrators and developers.

-There are two separate parts of the Rhakhis system:
+There are two separate parts of the Rhakhis system: backend and frontend.
+Here we only give information about how the two interact as they are actually separate applications.
+Documentation for each application is given in the GitHub repository for each application.

 ## Backend